-Mutual funds are classified into different types like balanced funds, money market funds, balanced funds, and equity funds.
+Mutual funds are classified into different types like money market funds, fixed income funds, equity funds, balanced funds, index funds and specialty funds.
 Moreover, the risks associated with all these funds remain constant.

 In the field of financial securities there is a common statement that mutual funds are subject to market risks.
 Before allotting the funds to the people these financial institutes inform shareholders about the certain types of mutual funds who might carry less risk with nominal profits or high risks with high profits.

 Money market funds are generally considered to be safer investments as compared to other mutual funds.
 This may be due to the lower potential return on investment which implies that the investors do not need to take higher risks.
 These funds are often called short term fixed income securities such as government bonds, treasury bills (T-bills), commercial paper and certificates of deposit (CDs).
 The Canadian money market funds’ net asset value is stabilised at $10.

 Fixed income funds are most suitable for individuals looking for fixed return on investment.
 These funds are classified as government bonds, investment-grade corporate bonds and high yield corporate bonds.
 By investing the money in these bonds one can remain hopeful of getting funds on a regular basis.
 Moreover high yield corporate funds are considered to be more risky than holding government or investment-grade bonds.